-There is really no point in visiting the first two places on the list, unless you want to see what a European enclave looks like in Africa.
-The next couple of places are not bad, they're just a little dull, especially considering the sights in the surrounding regions: they mainly suffer from simply not being different enough from the more impressive regions nearby.
-If you really want to be off the beaten path, these regions still offer traditional Spanish cuisine, architecture and the varied landscape that makes Spain famous.
+There is really no point in visiting the first two places on this list unless you want to see what a European enclave looks like in Africa.
+The next couple of places are not bad, they're just a little dull, especially considering the sights in the surrounding regions: They mainly suffer from simply not being different enough from the more impressive regions nearby.
+If you really want to be off the beaten path, these regions still offer traditional Spanish cuisine, architecture, and the varied landscape that makes Spain famous.
 If you hate to see another tourist on your travels, these could be the regions for you.

-After these, the other places are all worth a visit.
+After the aforementioned regions and towns, the other places are all worth a visit.
 They represent the full spectrum of what Spain can offer the visitor.

 01 of 19